Phini0n/FinancialTracker/README.md

 The ledger writes into the "transactions.csv" file, given the correct input of transaction data.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+> - As a user, I need to see when a deposit or purchase has occurred in my finances, so that I can plan spending accordingly.
+> - As a user, I need the ability to import and export my transaction information so that I can use it in other places than just the Financial Tracker program.
+> - As a developer, I want to handle user input errors, so that the program won't shut down abruptly and cause user confusion and frustration.
+> - As a developer I want to handle how transactions are managed in the main ArrayList and written to the csv file, so that the program runs efficiently.
+> - As a user, I want to manually add transactions to the ledger, so that I can stay up to date on my purchases and deposits.
+> - As a user, I want to be able to search my transactions and deposits by vendor, so that I know when I've done business with that vendor.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+> - As a user, I want to be able to list transactions specified by dates, so that I can see my purchases and deposits during a certain window of time.
+> - As a user, I want to have a Home Menu, Ledger Menu, and Reports Menu, so that I can access the relevant transaction information with little to no confusion.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+> - As a user, I want to see my transaction information in a organized, visually appealing way, so that I can understand when transactions happened.

 ## Setup